TonyGrif/odu-cs471-notes/Processes/Process Management/Process Control Block.md

 # Process Control Block
 A [[Process Overview| process]] may be interrupted many times during its execution.
 This is a challenge as a process must continue from where it was halted.

 A process control block addresses this by storing a process' [[States | state]].
-This control block acts as a data structure stored in the [[Main Memory Overview | memory]] of the OS containing all the necessary information to pick up where it left off.
+This control block acts as a data structure stored in the [[Memory Overview| memory]] of the OS containing all the necessary information to pick up where it left off.

 ## Contents
 - The process' state